 CVE-2026-38968

-Low risk5th percentile — higher than 5% of all known CVEs
+Low risk30th percentile - higher than 30% of all known CVEs

 Summary

-A vulnerability in ntopng up to version 6.6 allows predictable HTTP session identifiers, leading to session hijacking.
-Session IDs are generated using weak time-seeded pseudo-randomness, enabling an attacker to predict or collide session cookies.
+A vulnerability in ntopng up to version 6.6 allows predictable session identifiers, leading to session hijacking.
+HTTP session IDs are generated using weak time-seeded pseudo-randomness, making them deterministic or collision-prone.

 Risk Assessment

-An attacker can hijack an authenticated user's session, gaining unauthorized access to the ntopng management interface and potentially sensitive network data.
+An attacker can hijack an authenticated administrator session, gaining unauthorized access to the ntopng management interface and potentially sensitive network data.

 Recommendation

-Immediately upgrade ntopng to a version newer than 6.6 that includes a fix for secure session ID generation.
-If an upgrade is not possible, restrict access to the interface to trusted networks only.
+Immediately upgrade ntopng to a version newer than 6.6 that includes a fix.
+If upgrading is not possible, restrict access to the ntopng interface to trusted networks only.

 Original NVD description (English source)